mlcommons/croissant/docs/croissant-spec.md

 ### Checksums

-Each one of the <code>[FileObject](#bookmark=id.gcwjbmdlofws)</code> in a Croissant file may provide a checksum using the [sha256](https://schema.org/sha256) property, which contains the hash of the content of the file.
+Each one of the `FileObject`s in a Croissant file may provide a checksum using the [sha256](https://schema.org/sha256) property, which contains the hash of the content of the file.

-In versioned datasets, it is strongly recommended to record such checksums for all used `FileObjects`, as it allows for robustly checking whether the downloaded files correspond to the ones which are declared in the Croissant definition.
+In versioned datasets, it is strongly recommended to record such checksums for all used `FileObject`s, as it allows for robustly checking whether the downloaded files correspond to the ones which are declared in the Croissant definition.

 ### Live Datasets